GSA/challenges-and-prizes/_historical-challenges/up-for-a-challenge-u4c--stimulating-innovation-in-breast-cancer-genetic-epidemiology.md

   in the Challenge; some of these will be released for the first time.
-In addition, Challenge participants will be free to use any other publicly available data sets (subject to compliance with applicable terms and conditions) for the purposes of developing and applying methods for identification of the novel pathways.
-Breast cancer is the most commonly occurring cancer, and the second most common cause of cancer deaths in women in the United States.
+In addition, Challenge participants will be free to use any other publicly available data sets (subject to compliance with applicable terms and conditions) for the purposes of developing and applying methods for identification of the novel pathways.</p>    <p>Breast cancer is the most commonly occurring cancer, and the second most common cause of cancer deaths in women in the United States.
 An estimated 231,840 new cases of invasive breast cancer are expected to be diagnosed among women (2,350 in men) in the U.S. during 2015 with an estimated 40,730 deaths.
 Despite advances in breast cancer therapies, breast cancer remains a major public health burden.
-One approach to reduce overall occurrence and mortality from breast cancer is to develop ways of identifying women who are at increased risk for breast cancer.
-Epidemiologic studies suggest that genetic factors play a key role in determining who is at increased risk of developing breast cancer, as well as what type of cancer they develop.
+One approach to reduce overall occurrence and mortality from breast cancer is to develop ways of identifying women who are at increased risk for breast cancer.</p>    <p>Epidemiologic studies suggest that genetic factors play a key role in determining who is at increased risk of developing breast cancer, as well as what type of cancer they develop.
 To date, genome-wide association studies (GWAS) have helped researchers identify more